redhat-developer/devspaces-chectl/README.md

   --catalog-source-yaml=catalog-source-yaml
       Path to a yaml file that describes custom catalog source for installation Red Hat OpenShift Dev Spaces operator.
-      Catalog source will be applied to the namespace with Che operator.
+      Catalog source will be applied to the namespace with Red Hat OpenShift Dev Spaces operator.
       Also you need define 'olm-channel' name and 'package-manifest-name'.
       This parameter is used only when the installer is the 'olm'.